soundpress/RulesOfNYC/docs/c20/index.rst

    (3) Must Maintain Business Premises.
-The Owner must ensure that the Agent maintains business premises meeting the requirements set forth in both 35 RCNY § 58-17 and 35 RCNY § 63-10 of these Rules.
+The Owner must ensure that the Agent maintains business premises meeting the requirements set forth in both 35 RCNY § 58-17 and 35 RCNY § 63-10.